 Here’s how to take steps to ensure you’re moving forward and creating your own insurance against downturns and the fear of losing your job.

-Work hard outside of your day job to make you more employable
+1. Work hard outside of your day job to give you options

 Put in the effort to develop yourself outside of your day job to make you more employable.
 Try to find some freelance work to supplement your income, network with people to keep your connections strong and to build new ones.